-Fair value gain on gold purchase agreement of 31,273 (2018 - 936,529).
-This movement relates to the fair value adjustment on the CRH gold prepayment using period end assumptions for the estimated present value of the gold to be repaid.
-The key changes in assumptions included an increase in the future gold price per ounce estimate and discount rate.
+Fair value loss on gold purchase agreement of \$802,386 (2018 - \$655,392).
+This movement relates to the fair value adjustment on the CRH gold prepayment.
+The increase was driven by an increase in the gold price during the quarter as the remaining gold ounces were settled.

-Amortization of deferred loss of 1,426,616 (2018 - 1,326,396).
-The difference of cash received and the initial fair value of the gold prepayment liability of 15,534,971 was originally recorded as a deferred loss and is being amortized to the statement of operations over the units of production.
-This amount represents the amortization of the deferred loss when the Company transferred 1,958 (2018 - 1,821) gold ounce credits or cash equivalent to CRH during the three months.
+Amortization of deferred loss of \$3,279,469 (2018 - \$1,577,394).
+The difference of cash received and the initial fair value of the gold prepayment liability of \$15,534,971 was originally recorded as a deferred loss and is being amortized to the statement of operations over the units of production.
+This amount represents the remaining amortization of the deferred loss when the Company transferred the final 4,501 (2018 - 2,165) gold ounce credits or cash equivalent to CRH during the three months.